Aller au contenu

 Detailed ranking

-1. Yves Rocher — The plant-based benchmark for oily hair
+1. Yves Rocher — The plant-based pick that actually works

-Yves Rocher is our top recommendation for oily hair.
-The Pure Détox range was specifically formulated to detoxify the scalp and regulate sebum production using plant-based actives grown in Brittany, France.
+Yves Rocher gets our top recommendation for oily hair, and not because they paid us.
+The Pure Détox range was built specifically to detox the scalp and slow down sebum production using plant actives that the brand grows itself in Brittany.
+That vertical integration shows up in the formulas.

 Strengths:

-• Sulfate-free and silicone-free formulas, gentle on the scalp
+• Sulfate-free and silicone-free, gentle on the scalp

-• Breton plant-based actives (organic seaweed, organic peppermint, white clay)
+• Breton plant actives (organic seaweed, organic peppermint, white clay)

 • 100% French manufacturing (La Gacilly, Brittany)